PhilT/vim-fsharp/README.md

   something full-featured, look at [Fantomas](https://github.com/fsprojects/fantomas) also included in [FsAutoComplete](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#fsautocomplete)
 * Automated tests - Rules can be added without breaking existing functionality
-* Developed on Windows 10 with Neovim 0.4.3 and 0.5 Nightly
+* Developed on Windows 10 and Ubuntu 20.04 with Neovim 0.5 nightly
-* Tested in Neovim 0.4.3 and 0.5 Nightly and Vim 8.2
+* Tested in Vim and Neovim stable and nightly
-* Tested on Windows 10 and Ubuntu Linux 20.04
+* Tested on Windows 10 and Ubuntu 20.04

 ## Limitations